 Only when water sources dry up does decomposing hippo dung contribute to eutrophication, the process by which a lake becomes a meadow––but usually, if a water source is no longer deep enough to afford hippos adequate feeding, bathing, and wallowing habitat, the hippos move on.

 Before that occurs, hippo activity tends to make shallow ponds deeper, able to hold more water with less evaporation and runoff.

 Displaced hippos seeking new habitat can present a formidable menace to humans, especially when humans cluster ever more densely around water sources.

 Hippos have long been known to kill humans.
-Ardi, the Ardipithicus proto-human whose remains were discovered, may have been trampled by a hippo circa 4.4 million years ago.
+Ardi, the Ardipithicus proto-human whose remains were discovered in 2009 in Ethiopia, may have been trampled by a hippo circa 4.4 million years ago.

 But estimates of hippo-caused human deaths ranging from 500 to 2,900 per year appear to be based more on guesswork and projection than actual body counts.